John Ritter: Death

-On September 11, 2003, Ritter was rehearsing for 8 Simple Rules... for Dating My Teenage Daughter on the Walt Disney Studios lot in Burbank, California, when he suddenly fell ill: sweating profusely, vomiting, and complaining of chest pain.
-He was taken across the street to the Providence Saint Joseph Medical Center (the same hospital where he had been born) at 6:00 pm.
+On September 11, 2003, Ritter was rehearsing for 8 Simple Rules... for Dating My Teenage Daughter, when he suddenly fell ill, sweating profusely, vomiting, and complaining of chest pain.
+He was taken to the Providence Saint Joseph Medical Center at 6:00 p.m.
 Ritter was initially treated by emergency room physicians for an assumed heart attack; however, his condition quickly worsened.
-Ritter was then diagnosed with aortic dissection and taken into surgery, but was pronounced dead at 10:48 pm, at the age of 54.
+He was diagnosed with an aortic dissection and taken into surgery.
+He was pronounced dead at 10:48 p.m, at the age of 54.

 A private funeral for Ritter was held in Los Angeles on September 15, 2003, after which he was interred at Forest Lawn Memorial Park in Hollywood Hills.

+Wrongful death lawsuit

-In 2008, Ritter's widow Amy Yasbeck, on behalf of herself and Ritter's children, filed lawsuits against doctors involved in Ritter's treatment and Providence St. Joseph Medical Center.
-A number of those lawsuits were settled out of court, for a total of $14 million, including a settlement for $9.4 million with Providence St. Joseph.
-A$67 million wrongful-death lawsuit against two of the physicians, radiologist Matthew Lotysch and cardiologist Joseph Lee, went to trial in 2008.
-Yasbeck accused Lee, who treated Ritter on the day of his death, of misdiagnosing his condition as a heart attack and Lotysch, who had given him a full-body scan two years earlier, of failing at that time to detect an enlargement of Ritter's aorta.
-In 2008, at the Los Angeles County Superior Court, the jury concluded that the doctors who treated Ritter the day he died were not negligent and thus were not responsible for his death.
+In 2004, Ritter's widow Amy Yasbeck, on behalf of herself and Ritter's children, filed lawsuits against doctors involved in Ritter's treatment and Providence St. Joseph Medical Center, claiming Ritter’s death was caused by "misdiagnosing his condition" and "failing to provide proper treatment in connection with an ascending aortic aneurysm that would have saved his life."Some of those lawsuits were settled out of court in 2008, for a total of $14 million, including a settlement for $9.4 million with Providence St. Joseph.
+A $67 million wrongful-death lawsuit was brought against two of the physicians who treated Ritter on the day of his death for misdiagnosing his condition as a heart attack and for failing to detect an enlargement of Ritter's aorta when he had a full-body scan two years earlier.
+The jury split 9–3 in favor of the two doctors, clearing those physicians of any wrongdoing.